Heroin Addiction, Effects, Detox, & Recovery

 Professional medical detox provides a supportive environment with medical interventions (e.g., withdrawal medications) to ease the withdrawal process.
 Heroin detox can take place in both inpatient and outpatient programs; the program that is right for you will depend on how much support you need and the severity of your withdrawal symptoms.

 Outpatient detox programs provide flexibility and freedom but limited supervision.
-An inpatient medical detox facility for opioid abuse, like the one at Laguna Treatment Hospital provide 24/7 care and medical supervision and have the added benefit of a drug-free space to detox.
-This can be crucial for those who do not have the skills to cope with the people, places, or things in their home environment that trigger a return to drug use or relapse.
+An inpatient medical detox facility for opioid abuse, like the one at Laguna Treatment Center, provides 24/7 care and medical supervision and has the added benefit of a drug-free space to detox.
+This can be crucial for those who do not have the skills to cope with the people, places, or things in their home environment that may trigger a return to drug use or relapse.

 Rehab for Heroin Addiction

-Since the primary goal of detox is the management of withdrawal, additional treatment is needed to delve into and address the underlying problems that contributed to the addiction.15,16 A variety of treatment types, offered in both inpatient and outpatient settings, are available to help you recover from heroin addiction.15
+Following detox, additional treatment is usually needed to delve into and address the underlying problems that contributed to the addiction.
+A variety of treatment types, offered in both inpatient and outpatient settings, are available to help you recover from heroin addiction.15,16

 Behavioral therapies are utilized in both inpatient and outpatient treatment settings to help you change how you think about heroin and drug use, improve your ability to cope with stressors and triggers, strengthen communication skills, and build a sober support group.
 15,17

-Many treatment programs also utilize medications in combination with behavioral therapy to effectively treat heroin addiction, an approach known as medication-assisted treatment (MAT).
-This treatment approach has been proven effective for those who struggle with heroin addiction and use of certain medications have been shown to:18
+Many treatment programs also utilize medications in combination with behavioral therapy to effectively treat heroin addiction.
+Certain treatment medications have been proven effective for those who struggle with heroin addiction and may:18

 • Help patients stay in treatment longer.